gregorio-project/hyphen-la/patterns/README.md

 ##### Converting to libhyphen format

-Run `make` in this directory to do the conversion.
+Run `make` in the main directory to do the conversion.
 Note that you must have `perl` and `git` in order to do so.

 ### Javascript